 So what went wrong from there?

-Fact: Airlines will refund to the original form of payment
+Fact: Airlines will always refund to the original form of payment

 Worldwide, It’s a standard policy for airlines to refund passengers via the original form of payment.
 United Airlines adheres to this policy as well.